Air Scout: Belgium

 Only one Group exists, which is hosted by a Belgian Paragliding Club.

 Brazil

+Brazil and Chile vie for the first officially recorded Air Scout Groups in South America.

-Brazilian Scouting União dos Escoteiros do Brasil has a very active and vibrant Air Scouting program for its Air Scouts (Escoteiros do Ar) known in Portuguese as "Modalidade do Ar".
+Brazilian Scouting União dos Escoteiros do Brasil has a very active and vibrant Air Scouting programme for its Air Scouts (Escoteiros do Ar) known in Portuguese as "Modalidade do Ar".

 The first Air Scout Group in Brazil, named 'Captain Ricardo Kirk' was founded on 28 April 1938, and hosted by the local Brazilian 5th Army Aviation Regiment in Curitiba, PR which currently operates the Integrated Air Defense and Air Traffic Control Centre.
 The original founding was initiated by Army Aviator Lt.
 Col Vasco Alves Secco.

 Subsequently, recognising the value of Air Scouting, the Brazilian Ministry of Aviation has issued decrees to all its units to provide support to Air Scout Groups at all its bases, as needed.

 Besides the standard activities of Scouting, Air Scouts in Brazil have additional air activities and learn suitable technical aviation related skills.